aliciapflaumer/tic-tac-toe/resubmit-checklist.md

 1. [ done ] Make it so user cannot continue clicking empty boxes after winner declared

-1. [  ] On newGame click, sometimes starts with a "O"
+1. [ done ] On newGame click, sometimes starts with a "O"

 1. [ done ] Check success message when password has changed successfully